shyamsn97/rlmkit/docs/control.md

 # Control

-`step(graph) -> graph'` is the core transition. `Graph` snapshots are immutable, so stepping, rewind, and forking are explicit graph/workspace operations.
+`step(graph) -> graph'` is the core transition.
+Each call returns a fresh `Graph` snapshot, so stepping, rewind, and forking are explicit graph/workspace operations.

 ## Step loop